hasura/supergraph-io/content/_index.md

 When a supergraph is built with a GraphQL federation stack, the engine is often called a gateway or a router and the subgraph connectors are often GraphQL services.

-A supergraph is typically used for the following 3 benefits:
+A supergraph is typically used for the following 2 use-cases:
-1. [Self-serve API composition](/api-composition): A self-serve operating model for API integration, orchestration & aggregation
+1. **[Self-serve API composition platform](/docs/use-cases/api-composition)**: A self-serve operating model for API integration, orchestration & aggregation
-2. Federated data access layer: A federated data layer that allows realtime access to data sources with cross-domain composability (joins, filtering etc.) Related: Data mesh, data products
+2. **[Federated data access layer](/docs/use-cases/federated-data-access-layer)**: A federated data layer that allows realtime access to data sources with cross-domain composability (joins, filtering etc.) Related: Data mesh, data products
-3. Incremental monolith decomposition: A stable API that provides a zero-downtime and incremental approach to decomposing monoliths

 ## Strategy and Core concepts
 A supergraph approach aims to build a flywheel of data access and supply to incrementally improve self-service access to data and APIs.